oconnorian3/emerald-isle-jewelry/README.md

  * Allows users update their shipping information so they do not have to fill this field out during checkout
  * Allows users view past order history
- * Allows users to save items to their profile they are intrested in
+ * Allows users to view saved items to their profile they are intrested in

 ![](/media/My_profile.png)